SidharthK-5/FastAPI/RandomName/readme.md

 1. Create a file **team_members.py** inside **RandomName**
 2. Create two lists _DEV_TEAM_ and _QA_TEAM_.
+3. Add an optional list _OTHER_TEAM_ for members who don't belong to DEV or QA.
+4. Create a list _EXCEPTION_LIST_ for the members to be excluded from random selection
-3. Add a third list _WHOLE_TEAM_ as the sum of the first two.
+5. Set the list _WHOLE_TEAM_ as the sum of lists except _EXCEPTION_LIST_.
+Add _OTHER_TEAM_ only if it is set.

 ### Sample of team_members.py

 ```python
 DEV_TEAM = [
     "Tony",